Mikrobiologie

 Post-translational modifications

 Post-translational modifications (PTM) are the evolutionary solution to challenge and extend the boundaries of genetically predetermined proteomic diversity.
 Since PTMs are highly dynamic, they also hold an enormous regulatory potential.
 It is therefore not surprising that out of the 20 proteinogenic amino acids, 15 can be post-translationally modified.
 In higher eukaryotes, up to 5 % of the total genome can be dedicated to such modifiers.
-Although bacteria are often considered to be simple organisms with very basal cellular regulation, their proteome is also subject to substantial directed post-translational changes.
-In general, PTMs can be classified into two major categories: The first comprises the alteration of the primary sequence by non-ribosomal formation of a new peptide bond or conversely its cleavage by limited proteolysis.
-The second category includes the modification of a side chain by covalent addition of a chemical group, which itself can be highly diverse.
-Accordingly, the corresponding catalogue of PTMs is large and includes but is not limited to methylation, acylation, phosphorylation as well as glycosylation.
+Although bacteria are often considered to be simple organisms with very basal cellular regulation, their proteome is also subject to substantial directed post-translational changes of largely unknown molecular function.